-Students may add an optional emphasis to their M.B.A. degree.
-An emphasis consists of three courses in a focused area.
-These specialized courses are substituted for selected core courses in the M.B.A. program and do not add to the overall length of the program.
-Five areas of specialization are available: Finance, Geographic Information Systems, Global Business, Information Systems, or Marketing.
+Students may add an optional emphasis to their MBA degree.
+An emphasis consists of four courses in a focused area.
+These specialized courses are substituted for selected core courses in the MBA program and do not add to the overall length of the program.
+Four areas of specialization are available Marketing, Finance, Global Business, or Geographic Information Systems.